Trapanese Pesto: how to easily prepare it at home!

 1. On crostini

-Spread it on slices of toasted bread for a simple but irresistible appetizer.
+Spread it on toasted bread slices for a simple yet irresistible appetizer.

 1. With grilled fish or meat

-Use it as a sauce or marinade to add a fresh twist to your main dishes.
+Use it as a sauce or marinade to add a touch of freshness to your main dishes.

 1. With vegetables